Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Abstract

 \section{Abstract}

-{Precise measurement of the sky radio brightness below \qty{1}{\giga\hertz} and estimation of any unaccounted-for extragalactic brightness is required to understand the Galactic cosmic ray electron spectrum, to constrain populations of nanojansky radio sources, and to constrain dark matter annihilation or decay.
-The foreground radio brightness must also be accurately accounted for when measuring the cosmic background radiation and departures from its Planck spectrum that trace astrophysical processes in the early Universe, cosmic dark ages, cosmic dawn and the epoch of reionisation.
-Here we report a new, precision measurement of the sky spectral brightness over radio frequencies from \qtyrange{60}{350}{\mega\hertz}.
-Our measurement motivates a significant correction to previous all-sky images made in this band and the Global Sky Model (GSM) that is constructed from these and other sky images made at radio wavelengths.
-We find that the GSM requires subtraction of an offset exceeding \qty{100}{K} below \qty{100}{\mega\hertz} and scaling up by a factor of approximately 1.2 below \qty{200}{\mega\hertz} rising to a factor of 1.5 at \qty{350}{\mega\hertz}, thus significantly enhancing previous estimates of unaccounted excess in radio sky brightness.
-Our measurements were made with a new receiver architecture that dynamically self-calibrates for receiver noise and bandpass in situ, while connected to an antenna.
-We used a single, accurately modelled, wideband log-periodic antenna placed on a \qty{40}{\metre} diameter ground mesh.
-Our accurate measurement requires upward revision of sky brightness and motivates revisiting models for source populations and dark matter decay.
-Additionally, sky models scaled to our measurements serve as a stable reference in calibrating the absolute flux density scale for low-frequency radio telescopes.
-This will be important for calibration accuracy of the largest radio telescope array in the world, the SKA-Low telescope, that will operate at the frequencies of our measurements.} \keywords{Observational cosmology (1146), Brightness temperature (182), Astronomical instrumentation (799)}
+{We present a precision measurement of radio sky brightness over \qtyrange[range-phrase = \text{--}, range-units=single]{60}{350}{\mega\hertz}.
+Accurate knowledge of the radio sky over these frequencies is essential for modelling foregrounds in experiments targeting cosmic dawn and the epoch of reionization.
+Measurements below \qty{1}{\giga\hertz} are also needed to understand the Galactic cosmic ray electron spectrum, constrain nanojansky radio source populations and dark matter models, understand origins of the diffuse radio background, and improve calibration of long-wavelength radio telescopes.
+Here we show that current all-sky maps and the 2016 Global Sky Model (GSM2016) require substantial corrections over \qtyrange[range-phrase = \text{--}, range-units=single]{60}{350}{\mega\hertz}.
+GSM2016 has an offset exceeding \qty{100}{\kelvin} below \qty{100}{\mega\hertz} and must be scaled up by a factor increasing from 1.2 below \qty{200}{\mega\hertz} to 1.5 at \qty{350}{\mega\hertz}.
+This significantly increases previously inferred excess radio background, motivating review of faint source populations and dark-matter decay models.
+Our measurement used a new receiver architecture that self-calibrates its noise contribution and bandpass in situ while connected to an antenna.
+We used a single, accurately modelled, log-periodic SKALA4.1 antenna on a \qty{40}{\metre} diameter SKA-Low station ground mesh.
+Sky models scaled to our measurements can set the absolute flux-density scale for SKA-Low and other low-frequency radio telescopes.} \keywords{Observational cosmology (1146), Radio astronomy(1338), Brightness temperature (182), Flux calibration(544), Radio receivers(1355), Astronomical instrumentation (799)}